Learner's permit: Learner's permits

-In order for a minor to receive a learner's permit, sometimes called an instructional permit, states typically require that the minor have at least 6 practice hours before getting the permit and signed permission from a parent or guardian.
+For a minor to receive a learner's permit, sometimes called an instructional permit, states typically require that the minor have at least 6 practice hours before getting the permit and signed permission from a parent or guardian.
 In the state of New Hampshire, a permit is not given but the young driver may begin to drive with a parent or guardian, or an adult 25 years of age, at the age of 15 and a half.

 Typically, a driver operating with a learner's permit must be accompanied by an adult licensed driver who is at least 21 years of age or older and in the passenger seat of the vehicle at all times.

 After a legally defined period of driving supervised with a permit, usually between six and twelve months, and upon reaching the requisite age, the holder of a learner's permit can apply for a provisional license.
 Obtaining a provisional license allows certain restrictions to be lifted from the driver, such as the times that they are allowed to drive, and the number of people allowed in the car.

 Some states require the permit holder to document specific hours of driving under the permit before qualifying for an intermediate license, such as fifty hours of practice.